Data Protected - Latvia

 A limited number of breaches fall into a lower tier and so are subject to fines of up to 2% of annual worldwide turnover or €10m, whichever is the greater.
 Failing to notify a personal data breach or failing to put an adequate contract in place with a processor fall into this lower tier.

-Latvian criminal law provides that an individual who has committed criminal acts involving personal data can be imprisoned for up to 5 years.
+Latvian criminal law provides that an individual who has committed criminal acts involving personal data may be punished by imprisonment for up to 5 years, probationary supervision, community service or fine.
 Criminal liability can be imposed where data has been processed: (i) illegitimately and resulted in material damage; (ii) for the purpose of vengeance, acquisition of property or blackmail; or (iii) using violence, threats or in bad faith, or using deceit in order to perform illegal activities involving personal data.

 Regulators will have a range of other powers and sanctions at their disposal.
 This includes investigative powers, such as the ability to demand information from controllers and processors, and to carry out audits.
 They will also have corrective powers enabling them to issue warnings or reprimands, to enforce an individual’s rights and to issue a temporary or permanent ban on processing.

-- The latest information on the breaches of data protections laws shows that in November 2019, the DSI imposed the largest fine in Latvia so far – a fine of €150 000, that was imposed on company, whose name is not disclosed, for the inability to demonstrate compliance with personal data protection requirements and its failure to provide information to individuals on the collection and use of personal data, as well as infringements of the principle of accountability and transparency.
+- In November 2019, the DSI imposed a fine of €150 000 on a company, whose name is not disclosed, for the inability to demonstrate compliance with personal data protection requirements and its failure to provide information to individuals on the collection and use of personal data, as well as infringements of the principle of accountability and transparency.
 This was an international investigation which was initiated after receiving a complaint from a Spanish citizen.

 Other enforcement action: